SyedKabir-dataWorm/Machine_learning_models/EDA_MLmodel_inR/README.md

 objective as a data scientist is to build a Machine Learning model that can predict whether the insurance company will lose a customer or not using these factors.
 You are provided with 16 anonymized factors (feature_0 to feature 15) that influence the churn of customers in the insurance industry.

 The datasets are splitted as follows:
 ● Train.csv – 27126 observations.
 ○ Predictors: 16 anonymized factors (feature_0 to feature 15)
 ○ Target variable: Label (‘1’ indicates churn)

 ● Test.csv – 6782 observations.
 In this assessment, the aim is to build statistical learning models that can predict the customer churn.
 Specifically, the problem you are going to solve is:
-● Can you accurately predict the customer churn for the insurance company given the collected data?
+<br>    Can you accurately predict the customer churn for the insurance company given the
+collected data?</br>
-● Can you well explain your prediction and the associated findings?
-For example, identify the key factors that are strongly associated with the response variable, i.e., the Label.
+<br>    Can you well explain your prediction and the associated findings?
+For example, identify the
+key factors that are strongly associated with the response variable, i.e., the Label.</br>

 **2. Task description**